 SEO does merely work for content.
 It can be applied to headline writing as

 well.
 In fact, search engines, in addition to crawling tags, metatypes and meta descriptions, also value titles.
-Pay attention to these
+Pay attention to these recommendations:

 The length of the title is an important factor.
 If it is too long, it will appear incomplete in search results.
 Consequently, information will be lost